meghakorade16/video-summarization/README.md

 # Software prerequisite:
 requirements.txt file shows all the required software packages needed to run the project.
 You can use PIP install to install all the packages.

-# Steps to run the project
+# Steps to run the project:
 1. Run /preprocess/preprocess.py file to extract frames from a test video.
 Frame extraction process is now one frame per second and it can be changed as per requirements.
 Preprocessing: TVSum Annotation file contains video ID, Category code and